poiyomi/PoiyomiDocs/docs/color-and-normals/details.md

 - `Type`: **Float**, Range: `0.0 - 10.0`

-Intensity multipler for the detail normal map.
+Intensity multiplier for the detail normal map.